 On the other hand, COVID is rarely fatal to younger populations.

-- Only about 10% of deaths are those are under 55, and less than 3% are under age 40.
+- About 10% of deaths are those are under 55, and less than 3% are under age 40.

-- 13 deaths have occurred in Georgia under 25 years of age, and over half had underlying conditions.
-That’s 0.3% of all COVID deaths in Georgia.
+- As of October 6th, 55 deaths have occurred in Georgia in the 18-29 age bracket.
+That’s 0.07% of all confirmed COVID cases in this age group.
 The risk is extremely low for this age group.